MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-intake-provider.md

 1. Go to the [Power App Maker portal](https://make.powerapps.com), navigate to **Solutions**, and open the **Default Solution**.
 1. Select **New**.
-1. Select **Cloud Flow**, and then name it "IOM Lab Order Intake Message Request Handler."
+1. Select **Cloud Flow**, and then name it "IOM Lab Order Intake Message Request Handler".
 1. Select the trigger type as **Outlook.com – When a new email arrives (V2)**, and then sign in with your outlook.com account credentials.
 1. For **Folder**, select **Inbox**.
 1. For **To**, select **Recipient email addresses separated by semicolons**.